 Tricia & the Toonies will bring together viewers of all ages in environmental awareness, teamwork and fun.
 Learn about the many ways of reducing the amount of trash we generate and to rethink, reuse, recycle!

-Families are encouraged to bring a picnic blanket or lawn chairs and settle in to enjoy the show.
+Families are encouraged to bring a picnic blanket or lawn chairs and settle in to enjoy this FREE show.

 Listen to the RiverFest song created by Tricia Haynes or view the lyrics to the RiverFest, It’s the Best! song.